ParkItLikeItsHot/park-it-like-its-hot/README.md

 ## Documentation

 - All code should be properly documented using respective standard
-- Python code uses google style docstrings
+- Python code uses RST or reStructuredText
 - typescript/javascript uses JSDoc (similar to javadoc)

 ## Building

-I highly recomend you install just and use the just file however if you want to do it manually skip the "Using Just File" section and start at "Creating venv"
+I highly recommend you install just and use the just file however if you want to do it manually skip the "Using Just File" section and start at "Creating venv"

 NOTE: any `npm` are being either being run from inside `pilih-frontend` or are using `npm --prefix pilih-frontend/`